Two Exciting High-redshift Galaxy Candidates Turn Out to Be Two Exciting Ultra-cool Brown Dwarfs: Discussion

 \item{The binding energy of a binary system depends on the masses and separation of its members (see equation 3 of \citealt{rothermich2024}).
 No binary system is known with binding energy less than $3\times10^{39}$ ergs (Figure 11 of \citealt{rothermich2024}).
 Our BDs would have even lower binding energy, between $4\times10^{38}$ ergs and $3\times10^{39}$ ergs, for the age and mass examples given above.}

-\item{Bullet-BD2 is brighter and hotter than Bullet-BD1 with a flux difference of factor $\approx 2$ and temperature difference of factor $\approx 1.4$.
-If the two brown dwarfs are at the same distance, then one can determine their relative radii based on luminosities and temperatures.
-Assuming luminosity is proportional to radius$^2\times T_{\rm eff}^4$, Bullet-BD2 would have a 25\% smaller radius than Bullet-BD1.
-This is very difficult to reconcile with the ATMO2020 evolutionary model predictions where a difference of less than 10\% is predicted for 2 BDs sharing the same age, and with the masses given above as representative examples.} \item Given the low $T_{\rm eff}$, they are likely old BDs, so must have wandered in the Galaxy for more than 100 Myr.
+\item{Bullet-BD2 is brighter and hotter than Bullet-BD1 with a flux difference of factor $\approx 2$ and temperature difference of factor $1.7^{+0.2}_{-0.1}$ (using \bdmodelA).
+If the two brown dwarfs are at the same distance, one can determine their relative radii from their luminosities and temperatures.
+Assuming luminosity is proportional to radius$^2\times T_{\rm eff}^4$, Bullet-BD2 would have a $35\% \pm 10\%$ smaller radius than Bullet-BD1 (note, however, that the errors on temperature do not include e.g., model-selection systematics).
+This is very difficult to reconcile with the ATMO2020 evolutionary model predictions, where a difference of less than 10\% is predicted for 2 BDs sharing the same age, and with the masses given above as representative examples.}

+\item Given the low $T_{\rm eff}$, they are likely old BDs, so must have wandered in the Galaxy for more than 100 Myr (inferred from evolutionary model tracks that reach $T_{\rm eff}$).
 They are thus unlikely to originate from the same birth cloud. \end{itemize}

 Considering these factors, we conclude that the two brown dwarfs are unlikely to be physically associated and are likely at significantly different distances, with the hotter and brighter brown dwarf farther away.